 To the majority (58%) of survey respondents, while budget is a concern for management weighing a digital transformation, getting more value out of the information their company is gathering matters more than cost.
 The report reads: "It is encouraging that 58% of organizations realize they need to move up the information management value chain from simply mitigating risk and cost to creating value."
 A better organization-wide strategy will save money in the long run.

 Ripcord is on a mission: to digitize Earth, industry by industry.
 Using vision-guided robots, AI and machine learning, we scan, enrich, and organize an entity's most important paper documents, no matter the volume.
 Ripcord saves companies time and money and frees up human employees for more of the work they truly enjoy.
-Pull the Ripcord today.
+Pull the Ripcord today and unleash the power of your data.